MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap10-package-extension.md

 ---
-title: uap10:Extension (in Application/Extensions)
+title: uap10:Extension (in Packages/Extension)
-description: Declares an extensibility point for the app (uap10:Extension). ms.date: 03/05/2020 ms.topic: reference
+description: Declares an extensibility point for the package (uap10:Extension). ms.date: 03/05/2020 ms.topic: reference
 keywords: windows 10, uwp, schema, manifest, extension
 ---

-# uap10:Extension (in Application/Extensions)
+# uap10:Extension (in Packages/Extension)

 Declares an extensibility point for the app.